-Have you ever arrived to work on a Monday morning and realized there is one energetic coworker with bright eyes and a smile on the face?
-On the other hand, there is one latecomer always looking drowsy, eyes swollen, with a cowlick or two.
+Have you ever arrived to work on a Monday morning to see that one energetic coworker with bright eyes and a smile on their face?
+On the other hand there is that latecomer always looking drowsy with eyes swollen and a cowlick or two.
 You could say there are an early bird and a night owl in your office.
-If you are familiar with these words, then you already know two chronotypes – two different sleep-wake schedule preferences.
+If you are familiar with these words then you already know two chronotypes – two different sleep-wake schedule preferences.

-It is well known that some people are light sleepers (with their sleep easily disturbed); some, on the other hand, sleep tight and have no problem to wake up early.
+It is well known that some people are light sleepers (with their sleep easily disturbed); some, on the other hand, sleep tight and have no problem with waking up early.
 So why do some people have sleep disturbances and others don’t?
-Why do some people have better sleep quality and get active in the early morning whereas others can’t seem to have a good night’s sleep?
-And is sleep correlated with mental health – levels of happiness and depression?
+Why do some people have better sleep quality and are able to be active in the early morning whereas others can’t seem to have a good night’s sleep?
+And is sleep correlated with mental health – your levels of happiness and depression?

 What Is a Chronotype?

 A chronotype refers to a category of various biological clocks.
-This means each person has their own daily rhythm, called circadian rhythm.
-It’s the system which keeps your internal clock going by hormone release, manifested in individual preferences when it comes to sleep, like the time when you go to bed and wake up; but also hours in which you are awake and alert.
-Your circadian rhythm doesn’t only dictate your sleep-wake cycle, but also the best time for performing activities like eating, exercising, studying, socializing, and resting.
+This means each person has their own daily rhythm called the circadian rhythm.
+Your circadian rhythm is the system which keeps your internal clock going via hormone release manifested in individual preferences when it comes to sleep, like the time when you go to bed and wake up; but also hours in which you are awake and alert.
+Your circadian rhythm doesn’t only dictate your sleep-wake cycle but also determines the best time for performing activities like eating, exercising, studying, socializing, and resting.

 What Are The Different Chronotypes?

-Traditionally, there has been a division between morning people and evening people, or the larks (early birds) and night owls.
-However, according to Doctor Michael Breus, author of The Power of When, there are four chronotypes, which he named after four animals – Bears, Lions, Wolves and Dolphins.
+Traditionally there has been a division between morning people and evening people, or the larks (early birds) and night owls.
+According to Doctor Michael Breus, author of The Power of When, there are four chronotypes that he named after four animals – Bears, Lions, Wolves and Dolphins.

 This is how he describes each of four chronotypes:

 - Bears are the biggest category – 50% of people have this chronotype.
 Just like this animal, they have a solar schedule – rise with the sun, enjoy the productivity peak throughout the afternoon and go to bed early.
-They usually don’t report any sleep disorders, but rather have normal, steady sleep.
+They usually don’t report any sleep disorders but instead have normal, steady sleep.

-- Lions tend to wake up before anyone else, reach their highest energy levels in the morning or mid-afternoon.
-From there on, their activity seems to take a downward trend.
-Having some exercise in the afternoon may help boost energy levels.
+- Lions tend to wake up before anyone else and reach their highest energy levels in the morning or mid-afternoon.
+From there on their activity seems to take a downward trend.
+Exercising in the afternoon may help boost energy levels.

 - Dolphins are loyal friends and perfectionists who suffer sleep disorders – they struggle to fall asleep and tend to stay awake for the most of the night.